MicroEJ/docs/SDKUserGuide/repository.rst

 Before starting to develop production code, it is strongly recommended to import the repository to your local environment.
 Please follow the steps described at `<https://developer.microej.com/central-repository/>`_.

+.. _central-repository-licensing:

 Licensing
 ---------

+The Central Repository is a set of modules distributed under various software licenses, including the :ref:`sdk_eula` for some of them.
 Please consult the ``LICENSE.txt`` file attached to each module.

 Changelog